VictorGrycuk/VictorGrycuk/README.md

 <p/>

 <p align= "justify">
-Lately, I have been playing with a wonderful language called Kotlin, and in my free time I like to play around with the Stream Deck SDK.
+Lately, I have been playing with a wonderful language called Kotlin, and in my free time I can be found tinkering with my Raspberry Pi.
 <p/>

 ## Some stats :bar_chart: